 The budgets available for these grant programmes are limited each year and we may have to close for applications if our full budget is allocated in any one year.

-The relevant application form for your funding request is attached.
-Your application will be reviewed to ensure it has enough information to make a decision and also that it is within our criteria before being passed to the Grant Giving Committee.
+After submitting your application, it will be reviewed to ensure it has enough information to make a decision and also that it is within our criteria before being passed to the Grant Giving Committee.

 Grant Giving Committee

 The Grant Giving Committee may invite applicants to the Strategic Fund to attend the Committee to discuss their project in more detail.

 Following the previous stage, a decision can be made.
 If however the application is for more than £10,000, this will be passed to the Main Board of Trustees for final approval.